akareen/AFL-Data-Analysis/README.md

 The AFL Data Analysis project provides a comprehensive platform for examining and deriving insights from AFL match and player data.
 Whether you're a sports enthusiast, a tipper, a data scientist, or a student, this repository offers valuable resources for diving into the world of Australian Rules Football.

-The repository currently stores match scores data from 1897 to 2023, in depth personal and game statistics for every player who have ever played in the VFL/AFL and historical odds data from 2009 to 2023.
+The repository currently stores match scores data from 1897 to 2024, in depth personal and game statistics for every player who have ever played in the VFL/AFL and historical odds data from 2009 to 2024.
 All the data is  conveniently stored in CSV format for seamless access and analysis.

-Download the repository and explore the **/match_and_player_data/** directory for the complete dataset.
+Download the repository and explore the **/data/** directory for the complete dataset.

 Contributions are encouraged; don't hesitate to submit a pull request or contact me with the details on my GitHub profile.

 ## Features

 **Current Offerings:**
-- Profiles for 5,700+ players
+- Profiles for 5,700+ players, 682,000 rows of player performance data with 19 million data points
 - Statistics for 15,000+ matches, inclusive of individual player performance
 - Historical odds data for strategic tipping and betting
 - Cleansed data, primed for analysis